 Assuming the two JQL queries return:

-8 for the number of defects captured during the sprint
+8 for the number of defects captured during the Sprint

-The mechanics for providing data sets to feed the chart is by manually editing the two input fields for this chart.
+The mechanics for providing data sets to feed the chart is manually editing the two input fields for this chart.
 The other is by using Agile Tools REST API.

-The effort needed to provide this data must absolutely be minimal.
+The effort needed to provide this data must be minimal.
 With a pragmatic approach and a little discipline, teams can get an insight into their ability to deliver potentially releasable increments.